-If you visit on a sunny day, Rainbow Falls lives up to its name.
+Rainbow Falls lives up to its name if you visit on a sunny day.
 The sunlight refracts in the misty water droplets, creating a powerful rainbow effect in the air.
-The stunning sight is totally worth the hike!
+The stunning sight is worth the hike!

 4. Chimney Tops

 While we’re talking about unique natural wonders, you won’t want to miss Chimney Tops.
-It’s a rare double-capstone mountain; it has two summits instead of one.
-Early European settlers thought it looked rather like the two flues of a classical brick chimney.
+It’s a rare double-capstone mountain with two summits instead of one.
+Early European settlers thought it looked like the two flues of a classical brick chimney.

-The name became darkly ironic centuries later, when it became the site of a devastating wildfire in 2016.
-The mountain once sported dark burn scars, but today, new trees are starting to grow in, making the mountain green again.
+The name became darkly ironic centuries later when it became the site of a devastating wildfire in 2016.
+The mountain once sported dark burn scars, but new trees are starting to grow today, making the mountain green again.

 5. Cades Cove

 You’ve heard a lot about mountains, but the valleys are worth a look too!
 The most famous is the idyllic meadow known as Cades Cove.
-Back in the day, it was a seasonal hunting camp for the Cherokee.
-With all the animals around, you can tell why it was a good choice.
+It was a seasonal hunting camp for the Cherokee back in the day.
+You can tell why it was a good choice with all the animals around.
 Cades Cove is home to deer, raccoons, turkeys, coyotes, otters… and even bears!
-If you’re an animal lover like me, Cades Cove is a must-see on your Smoky Mountains road trip.
+Cades Cove is a must-see on your Smoky Mountains road trip if you’re an animal lover like me.

 6. Newfound Gap

-The Great Smoky Mountain National Park spans across both Tennessee and North Carolina, so you get to explore two states at once!
-The mountain pass that crosses the border is known as Newfound Gap.
-There you’ll find a huge two-tiered stone structure, commemorating the Rockefeller family who helped fund the park.
-On the balcony of the memorial, president Franklin Delano Roosevelt gave his speech to dedicate the national park at its opening in 1940… and you can stand in the exact same place that he did!
+The Great Smoky Mountain National Park spans Tennessee and North Carolina, so you get to explore two states at once!
+The mountain pass that crosses the border is known as the Newfound Gap.
+There you’ll find a huge two-tiered stone structure commemorating the Rockefeller family who helped fund the park.
+On the balcony of the memorial, President Franklin Delano Roosevelt gave his speech to dedicate the national park at its opening in 1940… and you can stand in the same place that he did!

 7. Mingus Mill

 Calling all Little House on the Prairie fans!
 You will want to stop at all the carefully preserved pioneer buildings, like Mingus Mill.
 The mill is located at the center of a huge network of small farms.
-Back in the 1800s, farmers came from miles away to grind their harvest, and meet up with their seldom-seen neighbors.
+In the 1800s, farmers came from miles away to grind their harvest and meet with their seldom-seen neighbors.